muratk3n/thirdwave/en/tweets/2020/week17d.md

 bcz they did not want to lose their unemployment checks.
 Some.
 But Imma use this opp to stress the need for UBI; With UBI ppl wld never be in fear of losing if employed, whatever employer pays increases worker's already existing income by that much.
+Win win.

 *2020-4-23 21:5:8*